 Advocacy for teaching with comprehensible input is not new.
 Here is a call for a “new kind of teaching that will require a new kind of teacher” from 1976.
 This digest of the full article is by Eric Herman, owner of The Acquisition Classroom.

 This short paper explains a recent hypothesis by Dr. Stephen Krashen, emeritus, USC.

 2. PROMOTING BEST PRACTICE

-Checklist for Observing a FL Classroom
+Checklist for Observing a WL Classroom

 This handy informal evaluation tool helps observers to understand the best practices in a foreign language classroom

 The New Bloom’s Taxonomy and FL Teaching

 Here is an explanation with examples of how the New Bloom’s Taxonomy relates to language instruction.
 Engaging activities can help to mitigate classroom management issues.
 Alan Bloom’s classic 1956 taxonomy of learning was revised and refined in 2000 by Lorin Anderson and David Krathwohl.
 This chart explains how TPRS activities can get students thinking at all levels, even in beginning courses.
 Be sure you are setting up your students to access all levels of thinking and not merely the lowest level of memorization.

 Here is an explanation of what TPRS is, how it works and why.